ENV590/env590.github.io/docs/modules/M4-DGintegration.md

 ## Deliverables

 For this module you will do a journal entry using Sakai discussion.
-Here is the journal entry [J3 link](https://sakai.duke.edu/portal/site/fc198b90-9d77-4c6b-8708-c9d0d044be5b/tool/26e522a4-84f3-4d97-9ad5-a7c405e8ea92/discussionForum/message/dfAllMessages).
-The due date for J3 is Tuesday Sept 27th for journal entries and Friday Sept 30th for journal comments.
+Here is the journal entry [J3 link]().
+The due date for J3 is Tuesday Oct 3rd for journal entries and Friday Oct 6th for journal comments.